snowyu/node-leveldown-sync/README.md

 Contributing
 ------------

-LevelDOWN is an **OPEN Open Source Project**.
+LevelDB is an **OPEN Open Source Project**.
 This means that:

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

-See the [CONTRIBUTING.md](https://github.com/rvagg/node-leveldown/blob/master/CONTRIBUTING.md) file for more details.
+See the [CONTRIBUTING.md](https://github.com/rvagg/node-LevelDB/blob/master/CONTRIBUTING.md) file for more details.

 ### Contributors

-LevelDOWN is only possible due to the excellent work of the following contributors:
+LevelDB is only possible due to the excellent work of the following contributors:

 <table><tbody>
 <tr><th align="left">Riceball LEE</th><td><a href="https://github.com/snowyu">GitHub/snowyu</a></td><td></td></tr>